-All queries that are not answered by the information below should be sent by email to firstname.lastname@example.org using the subject “Funded COVID Extension”.
+All queries that are not answered by the information below should be sent by email to the Doctoral College using the subject “Funded COVID Extension”.

-UK Research Council, Warwick and Wolfson Funded Students
+UKRI, University of Warwick and Wolfson Foundation Funded Students

-Where a UKRI, University or Wolfson funded doctoral student demonstrates that they are unable to complete a doctoral-level thesis within their current funded period, even with significant changes to their research project, they have the opportunity to request a funded extension to their stipend.
+Where a UKRI (including its Research Councils), University or Wolfson Foundation funded doctoral student demonstrates that they are unable to complete a doctoral-level thesis within their current funded period, even with significant changes to their research project, they have the opportunity to request a funded extension to their stipend.